anna-2302/kotoba_dojo_poc/README.md

 🎌 A cozy, lightweight spaced-repetition flashcard app for Japanese language learning.

-The app has been made with Claude Sonnet 4.5.
+The app has been made in VS Code by using GitHub Pilot (Claude Sonnet 4.5 for implementation).

 ## 🎯 Features